alexdiliberto/code-conventions/README.md

 ### Commit Contents
 - Every commit should be constrained to a single piece of functionality and its dependencies.
 (Atomicity)
-- Try to find good points in the development process to pause and commit pieces of your effort–a good rule of thumb is that any time you feel pleased that you're making progress you should commit your changes.
+- Find good points in the development process to pause and commit pieces of your effort – a good rule of thumb is that any time you feel pleased that you're making progress you should commit your changes.
 - Don't make changes to unrelated functionality inside of a single commit.
 - If you encounter a bug when developing a new feature or another issue that needs to be addressed you can follow the example below.